Did you know that Google can read non-HTML files such as PDFs, spreadsheets, and presentations?

 Traffic Generation via PDFs

-If I said you could drive hordes of web traffic with PDFs, I’d be lying.
+If I said you could drive hordes of website traffic with PDFs, I’d be lying.
 So I won’t.

 In my opinion, there are two valid ways to drive traffic with PDFs:

-- by sharing your PDFs on social media (like you would any other piece of content);
+- by sharing PDFs on social media (like you would any other piece of content);

 SlideShare is the only site that has ever sent me any actual web traffic from my PDF uploads.